Slow Marketing

 • Are they still listening six months from now?

-Retention today measures attention as well as transactions.
+Retention now measures attention as well as transactions.
 It can show up as:

-• Consistent post engagement from the same people
+• Consistent post engagement

 • Long-term email subscribers